6 Places to visit in Montréal South Shore with kids.

-Living on the South Shore of Montréal with young kids?
+Living on the Montréal south shore with kids, especially under 10years old?
 Finding fun places to visit in Montréal South Shore with kids can sometimes be a challenge.
 As a mom of two boys under 10, I’ve personally tried and tested quite a few kid-friendly spots on the South Shore — and these five always get a thumbs-up from both the kids and the grown-ups.
 If you’re looking for enjoyable, affordable, and not-too-far family activities on the Montréal South Shore, you’ve come to the right place.
 Bonus: most have free parking and are easy day trips from Brossard, Longueuil, or Saint-Hubert.

 🚂 1.
 Exporail – The Train Museum in Saint-Constant

 Exporail, the train museum in Saint-Constant, is a dream come true for train lovers and a fantastic place to visit on Montréal’s South Shore with kids.
 Beyond the huge collection of real trains, kids can hop on a mini train or take a ride on a historic tram (check schedules — these run during specific seasons).
+The site is huge, and there are indoor and outdoor exhibitions.
+My boys always make a beeline for the huge, steam-powered locomotive at the main entrance—it’s the perfect spot for photos!
 Around Halloween and Christmas, the museum transforms with fun decorations and themed activities.
-This museum is quite big, and there are indoor and outdoor exhibitions.
 Be ready for walking.

 🐦 2.
 Ferme Guyon in Chambly